Donjella/timeless-front-end/README.md

     * **NVMe SSD**: Faster but marginal real-world benefit for frontend projects
   * **License**: Hardware components with manufacturer warranties

 * **Browser**:

-  * **Chosen Technology**: Latest versions of Chrome, Firefox, or Edge
+- **Chosen Technology**: Latest versions of Chrome, Firefox, or Edge
-  * **Purpose & Relevance**: These browsers are essential for testing and debugging modern web applications, with Chrome being the industry standard due to its robust DevTools.
-The [React Developer Tools](https://reactjs.org/blog/2019/08/15/new-react-devtools.html) Chrome extension enhances this by allowing inspection of the React component tree, real-time props/state monitoring, and performance profiling.
-Firefox and Edge also support React DevTools, offering comparable functionality for cross-browser testing.
+- **Purpose & Relevance**: These browsers are essential for testing and debugging modern web applications, with Chrome being the industry standard due to its robust DevTools.
+The React Developer Tools Chrome extension enhances this by allowing inspection of the React component tree, real-time props/state monitoring, and performance profiling.
-  * **Alternatives Comparison**:
+- **Alternatives Comparison**:
-    * **Firefox**: Strong privacy features and excellent CSS tools
+  - **Firefox**: Strong privacy features and excellent CSS tools; also supports React Developer Tools.
-    * **Safari**: Essential for testing on WebKit but limited developer tools
+  - **Safari**: Essential for testing on WebKit but has limited developer tooling and lacks support for some React extensions.
+  - **Edge**: Chromium-based and fully supports Chrome extensions, including React Developer Tools.
-  * **License**: Free to use (Chrome and Edge are proprietary, Firefox is open-source under MPL)
+- **License**: Free to use (Chrome and Edge are proprietary, Firefox is open-source under MPL)

 ### 2. Production Environment